-The implementation of this draft MUST be capable of sending and receiving the XML described in Section 11 without error.
+The implementation of this draft MUST be capable of sending and receiving the XML conforming to the specification listed in the initial IANA table described in Section 4.1, i.e., IODEF-SCI MTI version 1.0, without error.

-The receiver MUST be capable of validating received XML documents that are embedeed inside that against their schemata.
+The receiver MUST be capable of validating received XML documents that are embedded inside that against their schemata.
 Note that the receiver can look up the namespace in the IANA table to understand what specifications the embedded XML documents follows.